X4BNet/x4b-status/content/issues/2020-12-14-maintenance-amsterdam-network-upgrade.md

 *Update* - Maintenance taking a little longer than expected.
 Routes will be restored to Amsterdam as soon as possible.

 *Update* - Routes have been restored, final finishing of tasks continues in the background with no expected interruption.

+*Update* - Final checks complete.
+If you are experiencing any issues please don't hesitate to contact us.